vincens2005/lite-formatters/README.md

 - Set a name
 - Add it to the list in README.md and keep it alphabetically sorted

-Then make a pull request.
+Then make a pull request on Github.